 The plan orchestrated with meticulous planning of having state transportation at the disposal, to carry Pandits across the Pir Panjal.
 It turned out to be a bruising experience for the Pandit community.

-Like in other parts of Kashmir, village Pandits in our locality too became the victims of this unholy contrive.
-Pandits were living dominantly Village Hall located some 10 km from Pulwama on Pulwama Shopian road.
+Like in other parts of Kashmir, Pandits in our locality too became the victims of this unholy contrive.
+Pandits were living dominantly in the Haal village, located some 10 km from Pulwama on the Pulwama-Shopian road.
 They also left the village with the hope that they would return after a month’s period.

 According to Pandit Omkar Nath, no one threatened the Pandits here and those who migrated left on their own.
-They only took a few belongings with them because they were very optimistic about their return” says Omkar Nath, in the house that he has lived all his life.
+“They only took a few belongings with them because they were very optimistic about their return” says Omkar Nath, in the house that he has lived all his life.

-We never felt alone although we are the only family now living in the village.There is no discrimination against us.
+“We never felt alone although we are the only family now living in the village.There is no discrimination against us.
 We are happy.
-Why should I defame my Muslim brothers when they did nothing wrong with us, said Omkar Nath who now lives with his two sons in the village.
+Why should I defame my Muslim brothers when they did nothing wrong with us,” said Omkar Nath who now lives with his two sons in the village.

-Last year when the idea of separate pandit colonies was discussed, one of the clusters was identified in this village; besides this, there is already a Pandit housing colony which has been allotted to employed Kashmiri migrant Pandits, but Pandit Omkar Nath never thought of moving out.
+Last year when the idea of separate Pandit colonies was discussed, one of the clusters was identified in this village; besides this, there is already a Pandit housing colony which has been allotted to employed Kashmiri migrant Pandits, but Pandit Omkar Nath never thought of moving out.

 “We don’t care, whether Kashmir will become India or Pakistan.
 This is our place and we are not going anywhere” averred Pandit Omkar on the political situation that has entrenched the valley into a deadly conflict.